On the Bias of the Score Function of Finite Mixture Models

-In the present setup, each observation belongs to one, and only one, component.
+In the setup defined above, each observation belongs to one, and only one, component.
 We will consider below scenarios ranging from the situation where it is known to which component each observation belongs to (complete information or absence of mixture), to the situation where this information is only known for some or none of the observations (partial or complete mixture, respectively).
-In order to characterise these scenarios, we introduce a $I\times K$ matrix $ \Pi = \left [ \pi_{i \, k} \right ]_{i=1,\dots,I; k=1, \dots, K}$, such that for $i=1,\dots,I$ and $k=1, \dots, K$,
+In order to characterize these scenarios, we introduce a $I\times K$ matrix $ \Pi = \left [ \pi_{i \, k} \right ]_{i=1,\dots,I; k=1, \dots, K}$, such that for $i=1,\dots,I$ and $k=1, \dots, K$,

 The {\it finite mixed model} defined by the basic model $\ppp$ and the mixing matrix $\Pi$ is the model that for $i =1, \dots , I$ atributes the probability law given by the density